maciejg-git/litewind-alpine-documentation/components/dropdown.md

         name: "autoClose",
         type: ["Boolean"],
         default: "true",
-        description: "If `true` menu is closed after click on any element inside.", },
+        description: "If `true` menu is closed after clicking on any element inside.", },
 ]
 floatingOptions: [